callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeOnTheScreen()
 ```

-This allows you to assert whether element is attached to the element tree or not.
+This allows you to assert whether an element is attached to the element tree or not.
 If you hold a reference to an element and it gets unmounted during the test it will no longer pass this assertion.

 ## Element Content